 Visiting a museum on your own can be daunting.
 You only have so much time and you can waste a lot of it trying to work out what you actually want to see and then struggling to find it.
 If you want to see the best exhibits in a museum or gallery taking a guided tour is an ideal solution.As your Blue Badge tour guide in London, I will pick out the highlights and the exhibits, which will interest you most.
 All London museum tours are 2 hours long or could extend to 3 hours for more specialist tours.Guided Tours Of London Museums And Art Galleries

 A museum of art and design from all countries, periods and styles, the Victoria and Albert Museum was the idea of Prince Albert and built with proceeds from the Great Exhibition of 1851.
-Choose a highlights tour or take a tour of the British Galleries, which trace the development of British design from Tudor to Victorian times.
-Your Victoria and Albert Museum guided tour can be customised to include detailed tours of the Medieval and Renaissance Galleries and the European Collections 1600-1815 as well.
+For your Victoria and Albert Museum guided tour choose a highlights tour or take a tour concentrating on the British Galleries, which trace the development of British design from Tudor to Victorian times.
+Alternatively take a detailed tour of the Medieval and Renaissance Galleries or the European Collection 1600-1815.

 The Wallace Collection is a fine collection of art, furniture and porcelain, most of it French.
 It was collected by the first four Marquesses of Hertford and Sir Richard Wallace and given to the nation in 1897.
 It is beautifully displayed in period rooms in Hertford House, the family mansion.
 One of London’s best small museums which many people miss, a real gem.